rayhern/django-table-sharding/README.md

 Example Usage
 -------------

+`from django_table_sharding.managers import ShardManager`
+- Import the ShardManager model manager for Django models.

+`Person.objects.shard(1).all()`
-Person.objects.shard(1).all()    - Shows all people from first shard suffix.
+- Shows all people from first shard suffix.

+`Person.objects.copy_table('api_person', 'api_person_1')`
-Person.objects.copy_table('api_person', 'api_person_1').   - To create a new shard from existing source database.
+- To create a new shard from existing source database.

+`python manage.py migrate`
-Run migration command as normal. python manage.py migrate
+- Run migration command as normal.